ococrook/bandle/README.md

 # Contribution

-Contributions are welcome, please open issue so we can discuss any contribution in advance.
+Contributions are welcome, please open an issue so we can discuss any contribution in advance.

 # Feature requests